Table of Contents

 And when it comes to human needs, research shows that all humans have the same innate psychological wishlists: Autonomy, a sense of belonging, and a mastery of their skills.

-If your company can hit all three targets, employees will be able to do their jobs better, and gain higher job satisfaction, reduced burnout and boosted productivity.
-Plus, you’re guaranteed to see employee retention skyrocket. 👌
+If your company can hit all three targets, employees will be able to do their jobs better, and gain higher job satisfaction, reduce burnout and boost productivity.
+Plus, you’re guaranteed to see employee retention skyrocket.

 Here’s how to reflect these three psychological needs in your SOP training strategy: